Markandeya Purana: Devi Mahatmya

 The Devi Mahatmya, literally "glorification or praises of the Goddess", constitutes chapters 81 to 93 of the Markandeya Purana.
 It is the primary bhakti text of those who revere Durga or Chandi as the Shakti.
 This text is studied on its own, and sometimes titled as Saptasati or Chandi-mahatmya or Chandipatha.
 It is particularly popular in eastern states of India, such as West Bengal and Odisha.

 The Devi Mahatmya opens with the legend of King Suratha, who was defeated in battle & exiled, and Samadhi, a merchant who was driven away by his wives & children for his wealth.
 Once, they meet in the forest.
 Nevertheless, asserts the text, the two discover that they both care about the welfare of those who drove them out.
 They wonder why they still care.
 They meet sage Medhas (Sumedha) for answers.
 The sage replies that this is the nature of existence, just watch the hungry birds who collect seeds, and despite being hungry those birds drop the seeds into the beaks of their babies.
 This is the power of the Goddess, her manifestation in nature and everywhere, one who empowers attachments, yet also empowers release, asserts the text.
 The two men want to know more about this Goddess.
 The Devi Mahatmya portion of this Purana describes the Goddess with theological and philosophical premises focussed on the feminine.

 Socio-cultural content

 The text presents a diverse range of topics including society, religion and mythology.
 Embedded in its chapters is information on Family, Marriage, Social Life, Dress, Food, Customs, Ceremonies, Weights And Measures, Social Conventions, Position Of Women, Geography, Flora And Fauna known and considered important in ancient Indian society along with Mythology and Theology.

 Wendy Doniger states that the Markandeya Purana challenges some of the contextual assumptions about the medieval Indian society in 1st-millennium.
 She writes, in her analysis of chapters 10 and 11 of the text which discusses its theory of embryo development and wherein the Purana asserts that woman's contribution to the development and the health of a fetus is essential:

+Translations

+The 'Markandeya Purana' has been rendered into various Indian languages.
+The following is a partial list of translations: